A Bit-O History for Parents: Useful background on how we wound up where we are.

 It has been noted that children from these backgrounds are, on average, exposed to far fewer words per day compared to children from homes with educated parents and better income.
 This is often called "the word gap" and it can correlate with worse academic outcomes.

 By providing the disadvantaged kids and their parents with a more enriched environment in Head Start, the hope was that kids would get a boost to bring them up to speed in school.
 This would give them a greater chance at academic and economic success.
-And, basically, though it is a hard thing to measure, it seemed to help.
-Disadvantaged kids given early Head Start pre-school did seem to do better in school than their disadvantaged peerswho did not get Head Start.
+It's a hard thing to measure.
+But, when done well, it seemed to help.
+Disadvantaged families in which both parents and kids were given intervention and Head Start pre-school did seem to do better in school than their disadvantaged peers who did not get the Head Start intervention.

 What happened next is interesting.
-There appears to have been a general extrapolation of the early intervention idea to other groups of kids.
+There appears to have been a general extrapolation of the early pre-school idea to other groups of kids.
 If early pre-school was good for disadvantage kids then it must be good for all kids...right?
 And the world is now competitive so we don't want any other kids getting ahead of our kids...right?
+Better make sure our kids start schooling early too so they don't get left behind.

-This idea fails to recognize several things.
+The idea that early academically focused pre-school is necessary for all kids fails to recognize several things.
 First, young kids are not mini adults.
 Their brains do not work in the same way.
 And I mean that literally, their brain structure and function is not like an adult’s.
 It takes years and years for a brain to mature.
 In fact, more recent studies with technologies that look at brain function show that the brains of 20 year olds are still evolving!

 Children are programed to develop various skills as they grow and as their brain matures.
 No matter how early you start math, you can't teach calculus to a 5 year old.
 At 5 they are just starting to wrap their heads around vague concepts of time.
 Really.
 Try explaining time to a 3 year old.
 It's not an easy concept to teach, and they are only going to grasp the bare periphery of the idea.
 Some things are just learned at their own moment of brain development.

 And if your kid is growing up in a family where a pile of chocolate chips is a great opportunity to teach addition and subtraction, then your kid is growing up in that enriched environment already.
-Many now feel that too much academic pressure early on pushes children to try to learn in ways they are not yet developmentally ready to do.
+Many now feel that too much academic pressure early on pushes some children to try to learn in ways they are not yet developmentally ready to do.
 This leads to failure and frustration for the child who may also be demonized as a "behavior problem" or worse yet pathologized and given a diagnosis that may haunt them for far too long.
-The result is that the kids can turn off to the joy of learning and they will often tune out for the duration of their grade school years.
+The result is that some kids will turn-off to the joy of learning, and they will often tune-out for the duration of their grade school years.

 Other studies have shown that kids who are pushed to read early are reading at the same level as those who are not pushed when measured at age 10.
 If we then reassess these two groups at age 15, we find that the kids who learned to read LATER are in fact reading significantly more.
 Huh!
 Why is that?
 Seems counter intuitive doesn't it.
 Perhaps there are other developmental tasks that the later readers get more time to master.
 Like for instance a capacity for internal motivation.
 Perhaps the gift of time lets them simply enjoy reading.